Nina García

 Ninotchka "Nina" García ([niˈna ɣaɾˈsi.a]; born May 3, 1965) is a Colombian-American fashion journalist, the editor-in-chief of Elle, author, and a judge on the Bravo/Lifetime reality television program Project Runway since its first season.

 Early life and education

-García was born in Barranquilla, Colombia, the daughter of a wealthy importer.
+García was born in Barranquilla, Colombia, the country's fourth-most populous city on the Caribean Sea, the daughter of a wealthy importer.
 She graduated from the Dana Hall School in Wellesley, Massachusetts in 1983 and holds a bachelor's degree from Boston University.
-Later she attended Esmod (École Supérieure de la Mode) in Paris and earned a bachelor's degree in fashion merchandising in 1992 from the Fashion Institute of Technology (FIT).
+Later, she attended Esmod (École Supérieure de la Mode) in Paris and earned a bachelor's degree in fashion merchandising in 1992 from the Fashion Institute of Technology (FIT).

 Career

 Garcia began her career in the fashion industry in the early 1980s.
 She worked in the public relations department for Perry Ellis and its then-designer, Marc Jacobs.